angelmtenor/DL-potential-dishes/README.md

-# Deep Learning Technical Assignment: Get Potential dishes
+# Deep Learning Technical Assignment: Identify potential combination of dishes

 ## 1 - Goal

-<b> Get samples that could potentially be considered as a combination of Sandwich and Sushi </b>
+<b> This repository provides a small application in Python that identifies samples that could potentially be considered as a combination of two dishes given their pictures </b>

 ## 2. Description

-<b> Input </b>: Two separated folders with 402 pictures of sandwiches and 402 pictures of sushi
+<b> Methodology </b>: Use transfer Learning: build, train and validate several custom and pretrained convolutional networks.
+Select the best model (highest validation accuracy) and display potential combinations of dishes: those misclassified or with output (sigmoid)  ∈  (0.45, 0.55).

-<b> Methodology </b>: Build, train and validate several custom and pretrained convolutional networks.
-Select the best model (highest validation accuracy) and display potential combinations: those misclassified or with output (sigmoid)  ∈  (0.45, 0.55).
+<b> Input: </b> Two separated folders with pictures of each class.
+The example provided here uses a dataset with 402 pictures of sandwiches and 402 pictures of sushi

 Only the best model obtained is shown here: MobileNet with input size (224,224) pretrained with imagenet with a small fully connected classified trained and tuned for the input dataset.